pygeode/pygeode-docs/gettingstarted.rst

 which we could also access as a member of the variable ``Temp``.

 These three types of objects, variables, axes, and datasets, are the core of Pygeode.
-Variables (`:class:Var`) encapsulate a scalar field such as temperature or one component of the wind field.
-Axes (`:class:Axis`), which are in fact special cases of variables, define the geophysical grid on which the scalar field exists.
-Finally, datasets (`:class:Dataset`) are containers for variables.
+Variables (:class:`Var`) encapsulate a scalar field such as temperature or one component of the wind field.
+Axes (:class:`Axis`), which are in fact special cases of variables, define the geophysical grid on which the scalar field exists.
+Finally, datasets (:class:`Dataset`) are containers for variables.
 These concepts match reasonably closely to their counterparts in NetCDF files (and indeed PyGeode works very naturally with NetCDF files).
 We'll learn more about all three soon, but to get a quick feel of what PyGeode can do, let's try